-There some exceptions where you do not have to declare any rental income.
+There some exceptions where you do not have to declare any rental income, like for some holidays homes and boarders.
 But if you choose not to declare the rental income, then you cannot deduct expenses from your income.

 To declare your rental income, you must complete an IR3R form for each rental property, as part of your tax return, and keep any records of income and expenses for 7 years.

 Similar to shares, capital gains on residential property are generally not taxed.
 But there are a few cases where capital gains are taxable:

 - You bought the property with the intention to resell it for a profit

 - You have a history of buying and selling property which could see you considered a property dealer

 - You are in or associated with the building industry

 - The ‘Bright-Line test’ – You sell within 5 years of purchase.
 Your family home is usually excluded from the Bright-Line test

 Like capital gains on shares, capital gains on property is taxed at your marginal tax rate.

 Being a relatively new asset class, the taxation rules on cryptocurrency is relatively undeveloped.
 Cryptocurrency is treated as property for tax purposes, and whether it’s taxable, depends on the purpose you acquire them for: